-The monitoring of rare species occurrence is processed via Horizon 2020 EU project.
-A more in depth evaluation is done by Daphne a project partner of a Horizon 2020 EU project.
+The monitoring of rare species occurrence was processed via Horizon 2020 EU project which ended in November 2022.
+A more in depth evaluation was done by Daphne a project partner of a Horizon 2020 EU project.
 An extract describing Daphne's role in the project as extract from the approved EU project's proposal below:

 Before any land agreement is signed a thorough EIA is conducted.
 After verbally agreeing with farmers and/or land owners on possible fields.
-IKEA IIM will request an expert opinion from the responsible environmental district office.
+IKEA IIM will request an expert opinion (since 1.8.2019 consent) from the responsible environmental district office.
 In this step it will be clarified if the candidate field forms part of the EU's Natura 2000 habitat network or any other protected landscape area or feature which would forbid the establishment of poplar plantations, the introduction of exotic plant material into the environment and execution of agricultural operations such as deep ploughing and disk harrowing.
-Fast-growing trees are planted in monocultures on agricultural land and have obvious advantages over native plants in competing for light. nutrient. and water resources.
-Therefore, large-scale tree plantations have led to increasing concerns regarding their adverse effects on biodiversity.
-A monitoring system focused on most relevant indicator groups of species will be established to determine trends in relation to biodiversity of the fastgrowing poplar plantations.
-New plantations will be monitored including baseline monitoring on new plots before establishment of plantations.
-The partner 7 (DAPHNE) will be responsible for independent and objective evaluation of biodiversity monitoring data.
+Fast-growing trees are planted in monocultures on agricultural land and have obvious advantages over native plants in competing for light, Nutrient, and water resources.
+A monitoring system focused on most relevant indicator groups of species was established to determine trends in relation to biodiversity of the fastgrowing poplar plantations, that showed that SRP on marginal land in Slovakia have a net positive environmental impact.
+The partner DAPHNE was responsible for independent and objective evaluation of biodiversity monitoring data.
 Description of approach 1.
 Preparation of monitoring methodologies for each group - vegetation, birds. amphibians. butterflies and beetles, including field form with defined monitoring parameters.
 2. Preparation of the information system for data collection.
 3. Field monitoring, input of data into the database, evaluation and reporting.